bpmn-io/bpmn-js-examples/bundling/README.md

 });
 ```

-Bundle the `src/app.js` file for the browser with browserify and babelify configured as a global transform:
+Bundle the `src/app.js` file for the browser with Webpack:

 ```
-browserify src/app.js \
-  -t [ stringify --extensions [ .bpmn ] ] \
-  -g babelify \
-  -o public/app.bundled.js
+webpack --entry ./src/app.js --output public/app.bundled.js
 ```

-__Note:__ You may use another module bundler such as [Webpack](https://webpack.js.org/),
+__Note:__ You may use another ES module aware bundler such as [Rollup](https://rollupjs.org), too.
-too.
-You must use a ES module aware bundler though, as [bpmn-js](https://github.com/bpmn-io/bpmn-js)
-ships with ES modules.
+Browserify may also be used but must be properly configured via a global babelify transform.

 ## Building the Example